COMP6248-Reproducability-Challenge/DivideMix_reproducibility/code/README.md

 **Experiments**
+cifar-10 or cifar-100 dataset need to be download first, and rename the document as 'cifar-10' or 'cifar-100'.

-Run the dataloader_cifar.ipynb file experiment directly in jupyter Notebook.
+Experiment in dataloader_cifar.ipynb file in jupyter Notebook.

 or

-First, please create a folder named *checkpoint* to store the results.
-`mkdir checkpoint`
-Next, run
+Run
 `python Train_cifar.py --data_path --dataset`